anagarciabautista/DatosMasivos/Practices/Readme.md

  Enciso Maldonado Aileen Yurely #15210329</H3>

  <H5 aling="center">

- 1.- Se importan todas la librerias necesarias
+ 1.- All necessary libraries are imported

- 2.- Se agregan las librerias del algortimo
+ 2.- The algorithm libraries are added

- 3.- Se declararan 2 arreglos, uno tendra los datos de entrenamiento y el otro tendra
+ 3.- 2 arrangements will be declared, one will have the training data and the other will have

- 4.- los datos de prueba, respectivamente fueron declarados como arreglos y tendran el 80 y 20 porciento de los datos totales
+ 4.- the test data, respectively, were declared as fixes and will have 80 and 20 percent of the total data

- 5.- Se declara la variable "classifier" que hara la regresion
+ 5.- The variable "classifier" that will make the regression is declared.

- 6.- Se declara el modelo "OneVsRest"
+ 6.- The "OneVsRest" model is declared

- 7.- Se entrena el modelo con los datos de entrenamiento
+ 7.- The model is trained with the training data

- 8.- Se hacen las predicciones con los datos de prueba
+ 8.- Predictions are made with test data

- 9.- Se declara el evaluador que tomara la precision del modelo y lo guardara en una variable metrica llamada "accuracy"
+ 9.- The evaluator is declared who will take the precision of the model and save it in a metric variable called "accuracy"

- 10.- Se calcula el error del modelo con una simple resta</H5>
+ 10.- The model error is calculated with a simple subtraction</H5>

     import org.apache.spark.ml.classification.{LogisticRegression, OneVsRest}
     import org.apache.spark.ml.evaluation.MulticlassClassificationEvaluator